 He had been a member of the Church of Jesus Christ of Latter Day Saints for his entire life.
 This book helped him keep faith in these hard conditions.
 He had always felt the need to serve his country.
 To help protect the freedom that he wanted his wife and daughter to have.
 He felt that this is what he was meant to do.
 He closed his book and pulled out the picture of his wife Elizabeth and his 8-year-old daughter Peyton.
 They had taken the picture on the camping trip that they had taken right before he was deployed.
 This was his third deployment, and each time it got harder and harder to leave the family that he loved so dearly.

 “Danes lets go.”
 Ordered one of his fellow soldiers,

-He grabbed his gear and began to rush out of the tent and he had the feeling to grab his book.
+As he grabbed his gear and began to run out of the tent, he had a feeling to grab his book.
 He quickly grabbed it then ran out to the rest of his group.
 They had been assigned to survey an area to make sure that it was safe to transport one of their wounded soldiers through.

 They quickly came upon a deserted group of run-down houses.
 They speedily got into formation outside of their humvee.
 From there they cautiously moved toward the abandoned area.
 Michael kept his eyes moving as he searched for threats.
 He suddenly had a very distinct feeling to scan the rooftops.

 “Sniper on the roof!”
 He yelled in warning,

 Gunfire erupted as he dove behind a rock for safety.
 His watched his comrades do the same.
 They each took every opportunity to return fire to the Taliban that was threatening each of their lives.
 He noticed that his dear friend had a gun pointed right at him.
 Instinct kicked in as Michael ran and pushed him out of the way, as he took the bullet that saved his friend's life.
 The impact caused him to tumble to the ground in pain.